gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * The arithmetic mean is: (3+6+9+12)/4 = 7.5
 * The geometric mean is: nth-root(3*6*9*12) = 4th-root(1944) = 6.64
 * The harmonic mean is:  (1/3+1/6+1/9+1/12)=(.33+.16+.11+.08)/4=0.17 and 1/0.17 = 5.88
+  -  add the reciprocals（倒数） of the numbers in the set
+  - divide the sum by n
+  - take the reciprocal of the result

 * harmonic mean emphasizes the importance of small values, whereas the arithmetic mean is affected more by outliers（极端值） that are unusually large
 ## F-score
 * harmonic mean of the precision and the recall is often used as an aggregated performance score for the evaluation of algorithms and systems: called the F-score (or F-measure)